Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 and consistency characteristics of KeyDB Cluster from the point of view of the final user, stated in a simple to understand way.

-Note this tutorial requires KeyDB version 3.0 or higher.

 If you plan to run a serious KeyDB Cluster deployment, the more formal specification is a suggested reading, even if not strictly required.
 However it is a good idea to start from this document,